kuigi/cse15l-lab-reports/LR3.md

 ```
 And a whole lot of other files!

-Finally, here is the option -R for when you want to search for a pattern in a whole lot of files and directories using recursion.
+The option -R for when you want to search for a pattern in a whole lot of files and directories using recursion.
 Example (`cd` into `technical/`):
 ```
 $ grep -R "dysregulation" technical/